 Saint Pierre and Miquelon is a small and obscure French possession in North America.
 The ancient collection of islands, located off the coast of Newfoundland, existed long before France planted its flag in the rocky terrain.

 The architecture in the only populous city is similar to that of the Canadian Atlantic provinces; however, the buildings within the City of Saint Pierre also looked as though they could be found in Europe, Normandy perhaps.
-The aging houses painted in bright reds and yellows, blues and greens, all with white window trim, sit on rolling terrain.
+The aging houses, painted in bright reds and yellows, blues and greens, all with white window trim, sit on rolling terrain.
 The settlement is quaint, rural, and rustic.
 Fog is common.
 The sound of crashing waves on jagged rocks is also common and rhythmic.
-A settlement defined by the shore, its disposition is a slave to the very geography and natural forces responsible for its existence and isolation.
+A settlement defined by the shore, it is a slave to the very geography and natural forces responsible for its existence and isolation.

 “Beatrice, babe, we got another booking for next week,” Leon told his wife and bed-and-breakfast co-owner.
 The two sat on the damp deck of their red home, with coffee mugs steaming.
 Beatrice was short and plump, and Leon was tall and skinny: together they were a perfect match in everything but appearance, but their mismatched shapes complemented one another nonetheless.